 It’s important for parents to be aware of the difference between injuries that are normal for a child to sustain and injuries that are likely the result of abuse or neglect.

 Common Daycare Injuries

 Because of their developing motor skills, it’s not uncommon for children to fall down.
-If you notice minor scrapes or bruises on your child, it’s important to bring it to the attention of the daycare’s supervisor, but it’s likely the injuries are nothing to be concerned about.
+If you notice minor scrapes or bruises on your child, it’s important to bring it to the attention of the facility’s supervisor, but it’s likely the injuries are nothing to be concerned about.

 If, however, your child has extensive bruises, broken bones, head trauma, signs of sexual abuse, burn marks, or drowning injuries, it’s important to take action immediately.
 Inform the facility’s supervisor and make an official report with police.
-After you’ve done so, contact a daycare abuse attorney as soon as possible to protect your child’s rights and aid in their recovery.
+After you’ve done so, contact a daycare negligence attorney as soon as possible to protect your child’s rights and aid in their recovery.

 Understanding the Mandatory Reporting System in Kentucky

 Under state law, persons of certain professions are required to submit written reports in the event they know or have reasonable cause to believe a child has been neglected or abused.
 Teachers, school personnel, child-caring personnel, and health professionals are on the list of required mandated reporters.

 If a mandated reporter has a report to file, they must do so to a local law enforcement agency, the Department of Kentucky State Police, or the child abuse hotline.
 An oral report must be made immediately upon discovery or suspicion, and the reporter has 48 hours to file a written report.